vkayy/vkinematics/README.md

 ## Instructions

-To run this locally, `cd` into the directory of the repository, then execute `mkdir build`.
+To run this locally, `cd` into the directory of the repository, then call `mkdir build`.
 Next, `cd` into the `build` directory, and call these commands:

 ```
 cmake ..
 cmake --build .
-./multiThreadedPhysicsSimulator
+./multiThreadedPhysicsEngine
 ```